 Keeping a therapy journal or notebook is a little like combining a travel journal with a course of study and a meditation session.
 Your notebook can become an extension of the space you have created in your life called ‘therapy’.
 It can become the portable version of your therapy sessions and is your opportunity to record your process of personal discovery and change; a place where you can relieve some of the emotional and psychological pressure inside, by putting it outside and onto the pages of a private space you create that is unique to you.

 You can format your therapy journal any way that suits you.
 However, here are some key points to consider:

 - Choose a notebook of a reasonable size up to A4 to give you plenty of space

 - Keep things organised, simple and clear so that you can quickly and easily understand what you are reading without having to work it out again in your head or search a long time for something important

 - If you sometimes have chaotic or volatile experiences, you can reserve a section in your notebook specifically for those kinds of experiences, which may, for example, require you to scribble, shade, draw etc as a means of immediate expression of those states.
-Later, you might want to reflect on theses more chaotic areas of your notes to begin to bring words, sentences, understanding and order to them.
+Later, you might want to reflect on these more chaotic areas of your notes to begin to identify what may have caused them, to bring words, sentences, understanding and order to them.

 - Consider using different colours, shapes, patterns, objects, pictures to help you mentally separate themes from one another